What Is Title Insurance?

 house keychain with key and insurance paper

-Title insurance is an insurance policy that protects both homebuyers and mortgage lenders if there are property title issues.
-It gives you financial protection and peace of mind regarding the ownership of your property.
+Title insurance is a policy that protects both homebuyers and mortgage lenders against property title issues.
+It gives you financial protection and peace of mind regarding the ownership of your property by covering defects that existed before you bought it.

 Key insights

-Title insurance offers financial protection against hidden defects, liens, encumbrances or undisclosed ownership interests.
+Title insurance protects against hidden defects like unpaid liens, forgeries or undisclosed ownership interests.

 Jump to insight